IncludeSecurity/RTSPhuzz/README.md

 Header values and message bodies are given reasonable default values in order to hopefully allow successful fuzzing of later messages in a sequence of messages.
 In some cases, multiple versions of the same method are defined; one is intended to have better values for a sequence of messages, the other intended to cover more headers.
 The RTSP protocol's `CSeq`, `Session`, and `Content-Length` headers are special cases. `CSeq` is a sequence counter, and is incremented with each message in a sequence.
 The `Session` header value is recorded from message responses, and reflected in subsequent requests.
 The `Content-Length` header is set to the correct value for messages with a body.

+**TODO 2: Quick mention about fuzzing frameworks and why boofuzz made sense to use for this (two to five sentences)**

+# Prior Work

+**TODO: Talk about the two other RTSP fuzzers about how they work, and how our fuzzer might be better/different than theirs. (two to eight sentences)**

 # Limitations / Potential Improvements

 The code currently doesn't implement monitoring or restarting of the target.